 2) Consultation with a Regulated Canadian Immigration Consultant – There are often other impending immigration issues related to the LMO application, whether that be the work permits associated with the file or complications with a refused application, you are entitled to consultation with a Regulated Canadian Immigration Consultant throughout your entire process

-4) Preparation of your LMO application to HRSDC - Guaranteed to be 100% error and omission-free, we will complete your application and preface it with a uniquely handcrafted submission letter which will summarize and present your file to the HRSDC officer responsible for your case.
+4) Preparation of your LMO application to ESDC - Guaranteed to be 100% error and omission-free, we will complete your application and preface it with a uniquely handcrafted submission letter which will summarize and present your file to the ESDC officer responsible for your case.
 Our submission letters pre-emptively address concerns the officer may have regarding potential discrepancies or previous refusals.
-We assist you in understanding your business needs and figuring out ways to articulate your immediate staffing problems to HRSDC in a clear and effective way.
+We assist you in understanding your business needs and figuring out ways to articulate your immediate staffing problems to ESDC in a clear and effective way.
 We help you clearly explain your rationale for hiring foreign workers and how it will help meet your employment needs.
-This often takes shape as a 1-3 page document outlining your business and the difficulties you have been facing trying to hire Canadians.
+This often takes shape as a multi-page document outlining your business and the difficulties you have been facing trying to hire Canadians.

-5) Communication with HRSDC on your behalf - We act as your Authorized Representative for Human Resources and Skills Development Canada and interact directly with the HRSDC office responsible for your files.
+5) Communication with ESDC on your behalf - We act as your Authorized Representative for Employment and Social Development Canada and interact directly with the ESDC office responsible for your files.
 We handle all e-mails, phone calls and mail delivery associated with your application at our firm’s Canadian office.
 If HRSDC needs further information or documentation, we will prepare further submissions on your behalf and advise you on further action needed to be taken.

 6) Obtaining your Labour Market Opinion - Once your Labour Market Opinion has been approved, it will be sent to our office and ready to be forwarded to your most convenient address.